mndodero/solutions/README.md

 This is the architecture representation of the final solution for migrating services from On-premises to Azure for the HUG company

 # Azure Policy (built-in policies to be compliant with HIIPA)
+Set of policies to be applied to achieve compliance in HIIPA standards